Evaluating Instructional Design

 The most exciting place in teaching is the gap between what the teacher teaches and what the student learns.
 This is where the unpredictable transformation takes place, the transformation that means that we are human beings, creating and dividing our world, and not objects, passive and defined. - Alice Reich (1983).

 Evaluations help to measure Reich's gap by determining the value and effectiveness of a learning program.
 It uses assessment and validation tools to provide data for the evaluation.
 Assessment is the measurement of the practical results of the training in the work environment; while validation determines if the objectives of the training goal were met.

 Bramley and Newby (1984) identified five main purposes of evaluation:

-Power games - Manipulating evaluative data for organizational politics (bad).
+- Power games - Manipulating evaluative data for organizational politics (this is bad).

 It is based on Kirkpatrick's Four Levels of Evaluation (1975); however, it starts with the last step and works backwards to achieve the desired goals.
 Three of the levels, Reaction (motivation), Learning, and Behavior (performance) are measured using formative evaluations, while the last step, Results, are used to judge the overall worth of the learning platform (summative evaluation).

 Go to the next section: Formative and Summative Evaluations